 - 5-slide Teaser Pitch Deck

-Startup’s valuations can vary greatly depending on the timing.
+Startups' valuations can vary greatly depending on the timing.
 Once you have your first Termsheet – use it as a FOMO (Fear-Of-Missing-Out) weapon.
 This is the time to close and onboard as many investors as possible.
-The ones that said “No” will eventually come back and ask you for a slice in the pie if they see that other well-known investors are involved.
-Use it as your negotiation edge and to leverage to your startup’s valuation.
+The ones that said “No” will eventually come back and ask you for a slice of the pie if they see that other well-known investors are involved.
+Use it as your negotiation edge and leverage your startup’s valuation.